arushi-bhatt/Ds-Algo/ImportantTips.md

 _____________________________________________

-1. Frame and decide the flow of every problem at the beginning, before coding
+1. Frame before hand and decide the flow of every problem at the beginning, then start coding.
 2. In c++,local variables address must not be returned by a function, this can produce segmentation fault.
 3. Avoid silly errors.
-4. Decide 2-3 solutions at the beginnings, then go ahead with the best one.
+4. Decide 2-3 solutions in the beginning, then go ahead with the best one.